White House Adviser Peter Navarro Calls Fictional Alter Ego An 'Inside Joke'

 Neither was Morris-Suzuki.

 "As she put it, the joke wears very thin when you get to certain statements about China and the Chinese people that are quite negative," Bartlett said.
-"Ron Vara says things that are pretty over-the-top, and it's hard to construe them necessarily as whimsical in the way we normally use that word."
+"Ron Vara says things that are pretty over the top, and it's hard to construe them necessarily as whimsical in the way we normally use that word."

-Navarro's publisher, Prentice Hall, and its parent company Pearson were also in the dark about the invented character until this week.
+Navarro's publisher, Prentice Hall, and its parent company, Pearson, were also in the dark about the invented character until this week.

 "Pearson has strict editorial standards that apply to all of its publishing businesses and authors," said Scott Overland, the company's director of media relations.
 "We take any breaches of these standards very seriously and take swift action when one is identified."